YouTube Video Description

 Why Is Your Description Important?

-Along with your title and tags, YouTube uses your description to understand the content (and context) of your video content.
+Along with your video title and tags, YouTube uses your description to understand the content (and context) of your video content.

 Put another way: a well-optimized description can boost your video’s rankings in YouTube search (and Suggested Video).